MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-removedirectoryw.md

 To recursively delete the files in a directory, use the
     <a href="/windows/desktop/api/shellapi/nf-shellapi-shfileoperationa">SHFileOperation</a> function.

-<b>RemoveDirectory</b> removes a directory junction, even
-    if the contents of the target are not empty; the function removes directory junctions regardless of the state of the target object.
+<b>RemoveDirectory</b> can be used to remove a directory junction.
+Since the target directory and its contents
+    will remain accessible through its canonical path, the target directory itself is not affected by removing a junction which targets it.
+For this reason, when <b>lpPathName</b> refers to a directory junction,
+    <b>RemoveDirectory</b> will remove the specified link regardless of whether the target directory is
+    empty or not.
 For more information on junctions, see
     <a href="/windows/desktop/FileIO/hard-links-and-junctions">Hard Links and Junctions</a>.

 In Windows 8 and Windows Server 2012, this function is supported by the following technologies.